-Setting: The study was performed at the Myasthenia Gravis Center, Karolinska University Hospital and at the Immunological Research Laboratory, Center for Molecular Medicine, Karolinska Institutet, Stockholm, Sweden.
+Setting: The study was performed at the Myasthenia Gravis Centre, Karolinska University Hospital, and at the Immunological Research Laboratory, Centre for Molecular Medicine, Karolinska Institutet, Stockholm, Sweden.

-Patients and Methods Information was collected retrospectively since 1956 and prospectively since 1975 concerning the clinical data, concomitant diseases, concentration of serum acetylcholine receptor antibodies (AChR-ab), the immunosuppressive treatment (IS) and the response to it in 537 patients of whom 326 were thymectomized.
-The follow-up time was 1.5-50 years.
+Patients and methods: Information was collected retrospectively from 1956 and prospectively from 1975 on clinical data, concomitant diseases, concentration of serum acetylcholine receptor antibodies (AChR-abs), immunosuppressive treatment (IS) and response to it, in 537 patients of whom 326 were thymectomised.
+Follow-up time was 1.5–50 years.

-Results: The age at onset of MG was increasing from a median age of 24 years before 1975 to a median age of 61 years after 2000.
-Thymoma was found in 65, hyperplasia (HPL) in 185 and normal thymus in 76 patients.
-The transsternal surgical approach for thymectomy was used in 255 patients (78%).
-In five patients with thymoma MG appeared after the thymectomy.
-Out of 537 patients 466 (87 %) had circulating AChR-abs.
-IS was given to 300 (56%) patients, mostly used in patients with thymoma (85%).
-Totally, 441 patients (82%) improved.
-One third of the patients with HPL-, one fourth of those with thymoma, one fifth of those with a normal thymus- and one seventh of not operated patients, went into remission.
+Results: Age at onset of MG increased from a median age of 24 years before 1975 to a median age of 61 years after 2000.
+Thymoma was found in 65, hyperplasia (HPL) in 185 and a normal thymus in 76 patients.
+The trans-sternal surgical approach for thymectomy was used in 255 patients (78%).
+In five patients with thymoma, MG appeared after thymectomy.
+Of 537 patients, 466 (87%) had circulating AChR-abs.
+IS was given to 300 (56%) patients, mostly those with thymoma (85%).
+In total, 441 patients (82%) showed an improvement.
+One-third of patients with HPL, a quarter of those with thymoma, one-fifth of those with a normal thymus and one-seventh of those not operated on went into remission.